espressif/esp-zigbee-sdk/components/esp-zigbee-console/README.md

 - `u8`: HEX or NUMBER allowed, in range 0 - 0xFF.
 - `u16`: HEX or NUMBER allowed, in range 0 - 0xFFFF.
 - `u32`: HEX or NUMBER allowed, in range 0 - 0xFFFFFFFF.
-- `eui64`: IEEE address in HEX format, MUST be extactly 64-bit data.
+- `eui64`: IEEE address in HEX format, MUST be exactly 64-bit data.
 - `addr`: Equivalent to `u16|eui64`, short address or IEEE address determined by the data length.

 ## ESP-Zigbee-Console Command List